easynull/NullCore/tutorial.md

 >>
 >> PS: If you are using vanilla dimension, please note that the original background music will stop playing in these places
 > ```json
-> "dimensions": {
+> {
 >   "minecraft:nether": [
 >     {
->       "sound": "modid:music.hell", //resourse location SoundEvent
+>       "sound": "modid:music.hell", //ResourceLocation SoundEvent
 >       "min_delay": 1000, //min tick
 >       "max_delay": 2000 //max tick
 >     }